hazelcast/hazelcast-jet/site/docs/api/serialization.md

         "class-name": "com.hazelcast.jet.examples.PersonSerializer"
 ```

-All the classes - data types, serializers & hooks - should be present
-on the cluster classpath, ideally in server's `lib` directory packaged as
-a jar file.
-Moreover, used type ids have to be unique across all
-serializers.
-Despite those limitations cluster level serializers offer
-full support for IMDG [sources and sinks](sources-sinks.md) - in particular
-the possibility to query & update `Map`s as well as read from `EventJournal`.
+Put the JAR containing the serializer hook and related classes in the
+`<jet_home>/lib` directory.
+Make sure that ecah registered serializer
+has a unique type ID.

+The advantage of a cluster-level serializer is that it is supported in
+all Hazelcast Jet features.

-### 3rd Party Serialization Support
+## 3rd-Party Serialization Support

-#### Google Protocol Buffers

-As Google Protocol Buffers types already implement `Serializable` interface
+### Google Protocol Buffers (Protobuf)

+Since the classes generated by Protobuf already implement
+`java.io.Serializable`, Hazelcast Jet automatically supports them
-they are natively supported and don't need custom serializer.
-However, for
-best performance we encourage using Protocol Buffers specific serialization.
+without a custom serializer.
+However, for best performance we encourage
-Jet extensions already contain an adapter and hook (supporting Protocol
-Buffers v3) that allow you to make use of it.

-To include Maven dependency add following to your pom:
+registering a Protobuf-specific serializer.
+There is a Jet extension
+module that simplifies this for Protobuf version 3.

+Add the extension as a dependency to your Jet job's Maven project:

 ```xml
 <dependency>